 - A hook for hanging your masterpiece

 If you want to see me make this, you can catch my Facebook video below.
-It explains in detail all the different steps of putting together the actual jar.
+It explains in detail all the different steps of putting it all together.

-So now you know how to put together the jar (stay with me, I’ll put some close up photos below too!).
-But first, let me show you how I made the base to hold it.
+So now you know how to put together the jar, let me show you how I made the base to hold it.
 This involves a bit of DIY, BUT don’t run away!!
 You’ll be fine, I promise!

 making the base for your jam jar light sconce

-This really is a LOT easier than you think!
-In fact ironically this took less time than putting the jar together 🙂 I took a piece of scrap wood, big enough to leave some space on either side of the jar.
+Ironically this took less time than putting the rest together 🙂 I took a piece of scrap wood, big enough to leave some space on either side of the jar.
 Make sure you allow enough room at the top and the bottom too.
-Sand it until it is nice and smooth.
-You can leave it a bit rougher if you prefer that look, but I find it makes it a LOT easier to stain it.
+Sand it until it is nice and smooth – it makes it a LOT easier to stain it.

 Turn over the piece of wood and take your battery pack that is attached to the light.
 Measure it for size and place 2 small blocks of wood at the top and the bottom of the pack.
 Make sure that the pieces of wood are slightly taller than the pack.
-(See the picture below – the wood sticks out higher than the pack).
+(See the picture below – see how the wood sticks out higher than the pack?).

 With a saw I made a very small groove into the bottom piece of wood.
 This is where the lead will sit to keep it in place.

 Last of all, I drilled a hole into the piece of wood, roughly in the middle.
 This is to pull the little lights through from the back to the front.
 You just need to make sure the drill bit is big enough to create a hole that allows the lights to pull through.
 You can see this in the pic below 🙂